Page current as of

 Automatic administrative licence suspension for 90 days immediately upon charge and arrest.

-If you drive while suspended you face very stiff penalties. and since your insurance will be canceled, you face a minimum $5000 fine for driving without insurance.
+If you drive while suspended you face very stiff penalties. and since your insurance will be cancelled, you face a minimum $5000 fine for driving without insurance.

 This is not legal advice, it is information